-- CRMC is currently engaged with a national recruitment firm to recruit additional Family Medicine, Medical/Pediatric, and/or Internal Medicine physicians to Coffee County.
-CRMC also added four additional primary care advanced practice providers ("APP") since 2016 to address any access barriers that the community may experience. - CRMC attends regional physician recruitment events throughout the state to meet with 3rd and 4th year residents regarding the opportunities at CRMC. - CRMC and an independent primary care physician are currently working to finalize the integration of his practice.
+- CRMC is heavily involved in meeting the primary care needs of the counties in its service area through continued recruitment efforts.
+CRMC is currently engaged with a national recruitment firm to recruit additional family medicine, medical/pediatric, and/or internal medicine physicians to the local area. - CRMC also added four additional primary care advanced practice providers (APP) since 2016 to address any access barriers that the community may experience.

+- CRMC attends regional physician recruitment events throughout the state to meet with third and fourth year residents regarding the opportunities at CRMC. - CRMC acquired an independent primary care physician and integrated the practice within the organization.
 This independent physician was planning to close his practice.
-CRMC plans to place an APP in the location to continue treating the patients of Broxton and the surrounding area.
 If CRMC had not decided to acquire the practice, it could have potentially resulted in the office closing and leaving patients without a primary care provider.
+As a result of this acquisition, this office is the only healthcare provider in Broxton which is a community of Coffee County. - CRMC acquired additional land on which it plans to build a new site that will offer ambulatory surgery services, outpatient mammography services, and other outpatient services.
+The additional facility will allow space for primary care physicians and other specialists in preventative care.